Quick Answer

 Do I need a Cyprus company to receive dividends in Cyprus?

-No. You can receive dividends from foreign companies or investment portfolios directly into a personal account in Cyprus.
-Non-Dom status applies regardless of whether the dividends come from a Cyprus company or a foreign entity.
-A Cyprus Ltd is useful if you are also running a business, but it is not required for investment income.
+No, you do not need a Cyprus company to receive dividends in Cyprus.
+You can receive dividends from foreign companies or investment portfolios directly into a personal account.
+Non-Dom status applies to both Cyprus-sourced and foreign dividends.
+A Cyprus Ltd is useful only if you are also running a business.

 Can my spouse qualify for Non-Dom status too?

 Yes.
-Each individual qualifies for Non-Dom status independently, as long as they each meet the residency requirements (183-day or 60-day rule) and were not domiciled in Cyprus for the previous 20 years.
-Both spouses can hold Non-Dom status simultaneously.
+Each spouse qualifies independently if both meet the 183-day residency rule (or 60-day rule) and were not domiciled in Cyprus for the previous 20 years.
+Both can hold Non-Dom status simultaneously.

 How long does Non-Dom status last?